roytang/roytang/README.md

 Latest notes:

 - [Dec.
+28, 2022, 7:15 a.m.](https://roytang.net/2022/12/109588179043520670/): @alwirtes thank you for the support!
+- [Dec.
+28, 2022, 7:13 a.m.](https://roytang.net/2022/12/4795d020d965b07c782e42ce88e0d717/): As expected, problems plague first hours of SIM registration - https://www.philstar.com/headlines/2022/12/27/2233582/expected-problems-plague-first-hours-sim-registration No one is surprised.
+Also, I don&#x27;t understand why so many people are excited to comply with the registration, it&#x27;s not like it benefits you personally or directly.
+If I had to register, it would be at the last possible moment.
+- [Dec.
 27, 2022, 7:42 a.m.](https://roytang.net/2022/12/88c72f6f397be40f17274e6888825dcf/): Even Steam has year-end stats now!
 I set my profile page to public: https://s.team/y22/fvtmfrh
 - [Dec.
 25, 2022, 4:01 p.m.](https://roytang.net/2022/12/808752e2219fe9c1928e84e70f8e17db/): Haven&#x27;t been here in 3 years!
 So many people here today!
 - [Dec.
 25, 2022, 12:25 a.m.](https://roytang.net/2022/12/nochebuena/): Obligatory #NocheBuena post, this time including the food from our lunch get together Merry Christmas!
-- [Dec.
-24, 2022, 9 p.m.](https://roytang.net/2022/12/109568774873413321/): @Savagejen Hello!
-I would like to try this one if possible.
-Merry Christmas!
-- [Dec.
-24, 2022, 5:25 a.m.](https://roytang.net/2022/12/ac4512880daa2e819db00379c5bb65ff/): I don&#x27;t do the #SimbangGabi but sometimes I go out walking in the early morning just as the Mass lets out and I&#x27;m pleasantly surprised at the number of young people (teens/tweens) coming from the church, walking home in small groups as if coming back from a late night gimik

 [View all notes](https://roytang.net/notes)